ar-io/ar-io-node/docs/linux-setup.md

 3. Open necessary ports in your firewall:
     ```
+    # Optional: If using SSH, allow port 22
     sudo ufw allow 22

+    # Allow ports 80 and 443 for HTTP and HTTPS
     sudo ufw allow 80
     sudo ufw allow 443
     ```